Who is a member?

 With mosquitoes making their summer return, the Massachusetts Department of Public Health is reminding residents and municipal officials to remain on guard against mosquito-borne illnesses such as West Nile virus and eastern equine encephalitis.

 The DPH works with established Mosquito Control Districts to trap and test samples of mosquitoes to help measure and track risk throughout the season.
-It posts updates online at Massachusetts arbovirus update.
+The agency posts updates online at Massachusetts arbovirus update.

-EEE infections in people don’t happen every year in Massachusetts, though the state did have four cases last year.
-The identification of EEE cases last year could indicate that there may be more cases this year, the DPH said.
+EEE infections in people don’t happen every year in Massachusetts, according to the DPH.
+But the state did have four cases last year, which could indicate that there may be more cases this year.
+West Nile is more common, and last year the state had 19 human cases.

 • Use insect repellents with an EPA-approved active ingredient while outdoors